toastedbreadandomelette/playground/linalg/documents/mat_multiply.md

 ```

 ## Optimization #1
-Noting that matrix $B$ jumps $n$ steps results in too many cache misses.
-We can rearrange them such that fetching array values is sequential.
+Note that by traversing matrix $B$, we jump $n$ steps in for loop (`for k in 0..n`), resulting in too many cache misses.
+We can rearrange for loop so that reading array values both $A$ and $B$ is sequential.

 ```rust
 /// Multiply two matrices `a` and `b` of size
 /// `ashape (m x n)` and `bshape(n x p)`